Lavish-Garg/digitalOC/README.md

 Now till here we have successfully created our cluster and now we will setup mongoDB in the cluster we made.

 ## Deploying MongoDB
-I am using MacOS here.
+I am using Linux here.
 So lets open the terminal.

 ```sh
 git clone https://github.com/arpan45/mongodb-cluster-kubernetes.git